sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 #### Nested Traces

 Traces always consist of a single forward path and end on a backwards path.
-In the case of a loop nest, instructions will be recorded from a single path of through both loops.
-If there are any conditionals that are post-dominated by the outer loop, then the outer loop instructions can be compiled multiple times (one for each branch path).
+In the case of a loop nest, instructions will be recorded from a single path through both loops.
+If there are any conditionals that are post-dominated by the outer loop, then the outer loop instructions can be compiled multiple times (one for each full path).
 This increases the amount of storage required for reach trace.

 The authors propose to effectively perform function outlining on nested loops.
 One trace can effectively call another trace as the interpreter would.